-- Maintaining the minimum 3.0 grade point average in all upper division and graduate coursework taken in graduate standing with no more than two courses having been graded as incomplete.
+Maintaining the minimum 3.0 grade point average in all upper division and graduate coursework taken in graduate standing with no more than two courses having been graded as incomplete.

-- Submission of Application to Candidacy form to the Graduate Division and payment of the candidacy fee ($90 check from your pocket for UCB (unless you have NSF, then attach a note saying so), $170 for UCSF but is covered by the department).
+- Submission of Application to Candidacy form to the Graduate Division and payment of the candidacy fee ($90 check out of pocket for UCB (unless you have NSF, then attach a note saying so), $170 for UCSF but is covered by the department).

 The Dissertation Committee members are similar to Qualifying Exam Committee members, except that your PI serves as the chair of the Dissertation Committee.
 More detailed requirements are listed below:

 - All faculty who serve on a dissertation committee must be members of the academic senate (Assistant Professor, Associate Professor, Professor)

 - The outside member (much like the qual) is a Berkeley-based faculty member who either holds an affiliate position in the Group (seen here http://bioegrad.berkeley.edu/faculty/affiliate) or is outside the Group entirely.

 - One can have more than three members on the dissertation committee if it makes sense academically — be mindful since more than three members can be complicated.
-Certainly, if more than three is called for academically, do it!

 Filing your dissertation at Graduate Division Office is one of the final step toward the award of Ph.D.
 Your manuscript is a scholarly presentation of the results of the research you conducted.
 Your faculty committee supervises the intellectual content of your manuscript and your committee chair will guide you on the arrangement within the text and reference sections of your manuscript.
 Consult with your committee chair early in the preparation of your manuscript.

 - Berkeley Grad Division Academic Process: Dissertation Writing and Filing

 Announce your exit seminar to the entire BEAST!
 Reserve a room in Stanley using QB3 webpage or with Rocio.
 For UCSF-based students, you can reserve a room through the MyAccess portal.
 Send an e-mail to the BEAST e-mail list & put it on the BEAST calendar.
 Congratulations!